bolderbrush10/SearchlightAssault/programmer-notes.md

 - Spawn metal & dirt particles when spawning / despawning control units

 - Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

+- Create more main-menu simulations
+  (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)
+    - Probably want a scene with a jail break that succeeds (tank that busts through wall, bunch of people on foot follow)
+    - Probably want a scene with a jail break that fails (car crashes into wall, explodes, people spill out get caught)

 ### STRETCH Feature: Traincar